lecapricedc/WorkingRepository/content/breakfast.md

 type: caprice

 ---
+## Breakfast: Freshly Scrambled Eggs, Muffins, Croissants, and More

 Start your day with a warm croissant or muffin, or dive into one of our delicious breakfast platters.

 We make our fresh croissants in Almond, Hazelnut, Pistachio, and the Classic Butter & Pain au Chocolat.
 For a sweet indulgence, try one of our cinnamon rolls, raisin escargots, or soft scones.